bumba5341/Automated_car_parking/README.md

 Here I Implemented automated car parking system using arduino.

 Sensor used : a) PIR - for detecting the motion of car.
-              b) LDR - for detecting the motion of car.
+              b) LDR - for detecting the intensity of light.

  I use a green led to understand availibility of parking and a red led use to understand parking is full. when the car sufficient near the parking the gate is automically open .